yukimotopress/langs/to-ruby-from-perl.md

 ---
-title: "To Ruby From Perl"
+title: To Ruby From Perl
 ---

 Perl is awesome.
 Perl’s docs are awesome.
 The Perl community is …